Want to know the best places to go paddleboarding in London? Here’s our top tips for the best spots to get out on the water in the big city….

 Limehouse Basin is a great place to paddleboard if you want to explore some of London’s more industrial areas.
 This is also a good spot for those looking for a challenge, as some strong currents and eddies can make it difficult to stay on your board.
 However, if you’re feeling adventurous, the views of Canary Wharf and the Olympic Park are definitely worth it.

-5. Paddleboarding at Battersea Park
+5. Paddleboarding at Battersea Park (no longer permitted)

 If you want to enjoy a bit of nature while you paddleboard, Battersea Park is a great option.
 This park is huge, and there’s plenty of space to explore, making it perfect for a leisurely paddle.
 There are also some lovely views of the river and London’s skyline.
 This is one of the most beautiful places to go paddleboarding in London.